Top Ten Greatest Rap Albums

 Come on all eyes on me over this?
 Please.
 No disrespect to all eyes on me because it is a great album but has more filler than my Mothers stomach.
 Me against the world is pax at his best.
 He is also in one of the worst places in his life but that gave way to amazing music.
 The only track that I would consider even slightly mediocre is outlaws

-This is better then all eyez on me in my opinion.
-Really good album, great lyrics in all of his songs, intricate storytelling, plenty of assonance, alliteration, good rhymes, etc. This album is truly a masterpiece
+This is better than All Eyez On Me, in my opinion.
+Really good album, great lyrics in all of his songs, intricate storytelling, plenty of assonance, alliteration, good rhymes, etc. This album is truly a masterpiece.

 This was back before political rap went off track.
-Personally I thinks its gotten out of hand.
-Chuck-D was brillant at gettin his message across without tryin to be contriversal.
-This might be thought of as a critism but its praise for not trying to stir up the media into givin them free promotion because the quality of this album speaks for itself
+Personally, I think it's gotten out of hand.
+Chuck D was brilliant at getting his message across without trying to be controversial.
+This might be thought of as criticism, but it's praise for not trying to stir up the media into giving them free promotion.
+The quality of this album speaks for itself.

 This is it, people.
 I know there's a separation between fans of old rap and modern rap, but give this a listen.
 It's good to know where your music came from.

 The use of samples and sound effects to create musical tracks, along with Chuck D's booming vocals and Flavor Flav's ad-libs, makes this a brilliant masterpiece.